Patel accuses Labour of defending foreign murderers and paedophiles coming to UK

 “Does she think it is a good idea that we should give them bigger hammers, some tools, and put them to work seven days a week like the rest of us?”

-Labour MP Mr McGinn said: “I like the Home Secretary and I also like the police minister (Kit Malthouse) and one of the things I admire about the Home Secretary, even though I profoundly disagree with her… is that she believes in things.
+“She might reflect on that before she debases herself with slurs against other parties ever again.”

+He added: “She debased her office in the way that she said it.”

-“But despite the virtuoso performance today at the despatch box, I don’t think she believes some of the accusations that she levelled at the Opposition.”
+Labour MP Conor McGinn (St Helens North) said: “Despite the virtuoso performance today at the despatch box, I don’t think (Ms Patel) believes some of the accusations that she levelled at the Opposition.”

-Mr McGinn went on to raise Labour leader Sir Keir’s former work as head of the Crown Prosecution Service in seeking to prosecute terrorists and other serious offenders.
+He went on to raise party leader Sir Keir Starmer’s record as director of public prosecutions in tackling serious crime.

 Shadow home secretary Yvette Cooper meanwhile said there was “no serious plan in the Queen’s Speech to tackle rising crime or falling prosecutions”.